piitaya/lovelace-mushroom/docs/cards/fan.md

 ## Configuration variables

-Almost all the options are available in the lovelace editor but you can use `yaml` if you want.
+All the options are available in the lovelace editor but you can use `yaml` if you want.

 | Name                      | Type                                                | Default     | Description                                                                         |